craigmckeachie/handsonreact.com/docs/labs/ts/26-CustomHooks.md

 ```

-3. Test the application to verify all functionality works as it did previously including:

-   - Loading projects
-   - Loading more projects (pagination)
-   - Saving an updated project

 4. Test the application to verify the loading, saving and error messages are displaying.

    - Add this line to test the loading spinner